Typhoon Son-Tinh

 Typhoon Son-Tinh (transliterated from Vietnamese Sơn Tinh), known in the Philippines as Tropical Storm Ofel, was a powerful, late-forming typhoon that devastated the Philippines with tropical storm strength, and battered Northern Vietnam with hurricane-force winds at landfall on October 28, 2012.
 Originating from a broad area of low pressure over Palau on October 20, the system strengthened into a tropical depression by October 21, and on October 22, it became the 23rd named storm of the season.

 Twenty-seven people were killed in the Philippines due to the heavy rain from Son-Tinh.
 Six fishermen were reported missing, and more than 13,000 passengers were stranded at ferry terminals and ports.
-Widespread flooding was reported as rivers burst their banks, in some instances rising as much as 12.8 meters in 24 hours.
-A cargo ship, called the ML Lady RP II, sank with around 1,200 sacks of copra near Zamboanga City at the height of the storm.
-Strong winds derailed a train in Quezon.